ivobeerens-nl/blog/content/blog/2012/07/shadow-a-vmware-view-desktop-session/index.md

   - "VMware"
   - "VMware-view"
 author: Ivo Beerens
+url: /2012/07/31/shadow-a-vmware-view-desktop-session/
 ---

+In VMware View there is no central way shadow a desktop session such as for example in Citrix XenApp.
+It would be nice if in the future it is possible to shadow a desktop from for example the VMware View Connection server.
+This is frequently asked question by customers were VMware View is implemented.

 Brian Knudtson explain in his blog post  how to access a PCoIP session from the vSphere Console.